o2r-project/geoextent/docs/source/development.rst

     twine upload --repository-url https://test.pypi.org/legacy/ dist/*

 Check if the information on https://test.pypi.org/project/geoextent/ is correct.
-Then switch to a new Python environment or use a container to get an "empty" setup.
+Then switch to a new Python environment or use a Python 3 container to get an "empty" setup.
 Install geoextent from TestPyPI and ensure the package is functional:

 ::